Skip to main content

 AI-assisted feedback

-• Review vocabulary and grammar choices
+• Notice vocabulary and grammar choices

-• Find repetition in the transcript
+• Find repetition or unclear language

 • Plan a more focused second attempt

-Not an official IELTS score
+Practice feedback, not an official score

 • A transcript cannot fully assess pronunciation